yujiri8/yujiri.xyz/software/python.md

 Obviously this wasn't entirely the languages' fault; me being much older and more mature was also a big factor as was having a book specifically geared toward my sweet tooth of game programming.
 But to this day I feel a sense of allegiance to Python, since it was the third language to try to teach me programming and the first to succeed.
 And Python was the only one that had to do it almost entirely without human guidance (my teacher was no longer over my shoulder).

-To this day I retain the belief that, at least of the languages I've seen, Python is the one true language for learning to program.
-Every other language is a vastly inferior gateway into the art.
-The two main reasons are the ability to use it interactively and the general lack of boilerplate, which I'll discuss at greater length.

 ---

 ## Modes of use